-RCTC’s Associate Degree Nursing (ADN) program is accredited by the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, in Atlanta, Georgia 30326 (http://www.acenursing.org/), and has been accredited since its inception.
+RCTC’s Associate Degree Nursing (ADN) Program is approved by the Minnesota Board of Nursing and is accredited by Accreditation Commission for Education in Nursing, Inc. (ACEN) located at 3390 Peachtree Road NE, Suite 1400, in Atlanta, Georgia 30326 (http://www.acenursing.org/).
+The program received initial accreditation in 1972 and has been fully accredited since that time.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing program is continuing accreditation.

 Upon completion of the Associate Degree Nursing Program, students will achieve the following outcomes: